anjackson/anjackson.github.io/content/blog/2024-12-06-building-low-maintenance-community-websites.md

 The reliance on two static site deployments, rather than just being able to run everything on GitHub Pages, ends up being a bit awkward and confusing.
 I'll revisit this in the future to see if things can be simplified.

-And, of course, it's not suited to highly dynamic or interactive sites unless that can be reduced to some kind of set of static files.
-There are ways to integrate with other APIs, e.g. to support comments on static sites via things like [utterances](https://utteranc.es/) or [Disqus](https://disqus.com/).
-But website generators are best suited to sets of documents and other slow-changing content.
-It often makes more sense to mix different tools together, like using Wordpress where you absolutely need to, but switching to static content wherever you can.
+And, of course, this approach is not suited to highly dynamic or interactive sites unless that can be reduced to some set of static resources.
+There are ways to integrate with APIs to e.g. support comments on static sites via things like [utterances](https://utteranc.es/) or [Disqus](https://disqus.com/).
+But website generators are best suited to sets of documents and other slow-moving content.
+If you need more, it may make more sense to mix different tools together, like using Wordpress where you absolutely need to, but switching to static content wherever you can.

 ## Feedback & Futures